 It also does not help that even some of the larger exchanges continue to experience cyber attacks.
 They lose customer money and are compelled to compensate their clients.

 But it would be wrong to think that exchanges are not trying to take action to correct this state of affairs; and many, including some of the most significant names in traditional finance and technology, are beginning to endorse the exchanges that are making a difference.

 Today, you see significant market participants in finance, such as the New York Stock Exchange (NYSE) and Nasdaq, and some of the leading technology providers, such as Azure, openly embracing the digital assets economy or blockchain.

 Indeed, there is an increasing realization that the digital asset and blockchain industry represents an entirely new uncorrelated asset class* that can differentiate an investment portfolio, and perhaps even provide an unexpected enhancement to returns.

-At our own exchange, AAX, which is based in Hong Kong, we are powered by London Stock Exchange Group (LSEG) technology in what is the first time the LSEG Technology has ever been deployed at a digital asset exchange.
+At our own exchange, AAX, which is based in Malta, we are powered by London Stock Exchange Group (LSEG) technology in what is the first time the LSEG Technology has ever been deployed at a digital asset exchange.

 Further, our cloud computing needs are catered for by Amazon Web Services (AWS), in what is also one of the first examples of AWS openly providing services to a cryptocurrency and digital asset exchange.